andypotatohy/roast/README.md

 1.2 mm by 1.2 mm), as the electrode size will not be exact if the model is built from an MRI with anisotropic resolution.

-'zeroPadding': extend the input MRI by some amount, to avoid complications when electrodes are placed by the image boundaries.
+'zeroPadding' -- extend the input MRI by some amount, to avoid complications when electrodes are placed by the image boundaries.
 Default is not padding any slices to the MRI.
 You can ask ROAST to pad N empty slices in all the six directions of the input MRI (left, right, front,